lingaoliu105/Geometric-Image-Generation/readme.md

       > }
       > ```
       >

-      >
+      *Edited:*

+      `sub_composition_distribution` no longer be placed at outmost level.
+Instead, it should be placed in the config objects of each image generator setup, to customize for each generator and allow multi-level sub compositions

-9. `color_distribution`: a list of floats of length 11, each number represents the probability of choosing the specific color as the filling color of the elements.
+1. `color_distribution`: a list of floats of length 11, each number represents the probability of choosing the specific color as the filling color of the elements.
 The list of numbers should add up to 1.
 The mapping of each index and color is as follows:

       | Index | Color   |
       | ----- | ------- |